Moonfish-Inc/shopify-app-cli/docs/getting-started/upgrade/index.md

 ---
-title: Upgrade Shopify CLI
+title: Upgrade Shopify App CLI
 section: getting-started
 toc: false
 redirect_from: "/upgrade/"
 ---

-You can manage upgrades to Shopify CLI with the package manager for your platform.
+You can manage upgrades to Shopify App CLI with the package manager for your platform.

-### Ruby Gem
+### Ruby gem

 ```console
 $ gem update shopify-cli